 Academic partner sought for directed energy symposium

-The Next Generation Technologies Fund is seeking an Australian academic partner to co-host a symposium on Directed Energy for Defence and National Security.
-It’s part of the Emerging and Disruptive Technology Assessment Symposium (EDTAS) series.
+The Next Generation Technologies Fund released a call for an Australian academic partner to co-host a symposium on Directed Energy for Defence and National Security as a part of the Emerging and Disruptive Technology Assessment Symposium (EDTAS) series.

 The symposium will focus on directed energy technologies that employ high-energy laser and high-powered radio frequency sources, which are able to direct electromagnetic energy onto a target at the speed of light.